Tooth Bonding Bismarck, ND

 Each layer is shaped and then hardened with a special light before the next layer is applied, creating a surface similar in hardness to your tooth enamel.
 The final layer of tooth bonding acts as a sealant and is polished to become virtually indistinguishable from your tooth enamel.

-Can Tooth Bonding Help With Gaps In Between Your Teeth?
+Can Dental Bonding Help With Gaps In Between Your Teeth?

 If you have noticeable gaps between your teeth, tooth bonding can close those gaps by building up the tooth mass between the adjacent teeth and making the gap smaller.
 This is a common solution for individuals who have gaps between their two front teeth.